Jameslassen1/Clickforpoints/README.md

 * Ethan Stoffer - media and researcher

 ### project objective
 the goal of this project is to create a game with buttons that can be pressed to increase the pebbles that you can get per second.
-Animation will be another thing that we want to acheeve.
+Animation will be another thing that we want to achieve.

 ### UI and Logic Planning
 ![start](https://github.com/Jameslassen1/Clickforpoints/blob/main/images/IMG_20240215_173241.jpg?raw=true)